-The first course was offered in 2010, with an average of three courses offered per calendar year.
+Starting in 2010, KSM offered an average of three courses per calendar year.
 From 2010 to 2017, KSM has held intensive three-day courses (21 contact hours) in eight different parishes in four of the five regions of the Diocese.
 KSM courses have been taught by 16 different instructors from across Canada, involving a total of 82 students taking courses for either credit or audit.

-In 2014, Principal Harrison moved away from the Diocese of Kootenay, and The Rev. Canon Dr. Neil Elliot held the position of Principal from 2014-2016.
-Currently, Archbishop John Privett is the Acting Principal, and he has been succeeded by The Rev. Dr. Stuart Brown who is now Principal of KSM.
+In 2014, Principal Harrison moved away from the Diocese of Kootenay, and The Rev. Canon Dr. Neil Elliot was appointed Principal from 2014-2016.
+From 2016-2018 Archbishop John Privett was the Acting Principal, and he has been succeeded by The Rev. Dr. Stuart Brown who is now Principal of KSM.

-KSM courses owe their success in large part to the generosity of the church venues, caterers, and billet hosts.
-Their contributions have kept the tuition costs as affordable as possible.
+KSM face-to-face courses owed their success in large part to the generosity of the church venues, caterers, and billet hosts.
+Their contributions kept the tuition costs as affordable as possible.

-At the present cost structure, a face-to-face course needs a minimum of 10 credit students in order to break even.
-Our class numbers have been declining, therefore KSM has been on sabbatical for the year 2018 in order to regroup and consider other options, such as joining with other interested dioceses in offering a common program, and perhaps becoming accredited with a college or university.
+At the present cost structure, a face-to-face course requires a minimum of 10 credit students in order to break even.
+Our class numbers have been declining, therefore KSM took 2018 as a sabbatical year in order to regroup and consider its options, such as joining with other interested dioceses in offering a common program, and perhaps becoming accredited with a college or university.
+These conversations are ongoing.